Voultapher/Presentations/cppcon2017WebService/present.md

 ```

 Note:
-- Each time we create a new tcp socket.
+- In our top level loop, each time we create a new tcp socket.
 - `accept` should block until we get a connection.
 - Once we have a new session, we spawn a worker thread and
 transfer ownership of the socket. >>